 We invite papers of up to 20 minutes on topics that explore the Unbound:

 - Diversity, equity, participation;

 - Cloth and agency, bound and unbound.

-Please submit your abstract as a Word document of up to 300 words, with a short biography, and saved as surname_firstname.docx by 30th April 2018 to Unbound2018@op.ac.nz.
+Please submit your abstract of up to 300 words with a biography of up to 100 words as a Word document, saved as surname_firstname.docx by 30th April 2018 to Unbound2018@op.ac.nz.
 We will advise you of the decision by 30th May 2018.
 Final papers will be eligible for inclusion in the CTANZ journal, Context.